-Page Content 2 Named Personnel with Designated Responsibility for Safeguarding 5 Key Guidance Documents 6 Definitions 7 Introduction 8 Safer Recruitment and Selection - Disqualification under The Childcare Act - Safe Practice - Information about Safeguarding for Pupils - Partnership with Parents 10 School Training and Staff Induction - Related School Policies 11 Confidentiality 13 Roles and Responsibilities Role of the Designated Safeguarding Lead - Referrals 15 Identifying children who may be at risk of significant harm - Harm - Abuse and Neglect - Physical Abuse - Emotional Abuse - Sexual Abuse - Neglect Responding to Disclosure Action Following a Child Protection Referral Dealing with Disagreement and Escalation of Concerns Allegations regarding person(s) working in or on behalf of the school (including supply staff and volunteers) 21 Specific Safeguarding Concerns Bullying Online Safety Photography and Images Children potentially at great risk of harm Children Missing from School and Education Female Genital Mutilation Child Criminal Exploitation Child Sexual Exploitation Children who harm others and child-on-child abuse Contextual Safeguarding Domestic Abuse Extended School and Off-Site Arrangements County Lines Private Fostering Homelessness
+Content Named Personnel with Designated Responsibility for Safeguarding Key Guidance Documents Definitions Introduction Safer Recruitment and Selection Disqualification under The Childcare Act Safe Practice Information about Safeguarding for Pupils Partnership with Parents School Training and Staff Induction - Related School Policies Confidentiality Roles and Responsibilities Role of the Designated Safeguarding Lead - Referrals Identifying children who may be at risk of significant harm Harm Abuse and Neglect Physical Abuse Emotional Abuse Sexual Abuse Neglect Responding to Disclosure Action Following a Child Protection Referral Dealing with Disagreement and Escalation of Concerns Allegations regarding person(s) working in or on behalf of the school (including supply staff and volunteers) Specific Safeguarding Concerns Bullying Filtering & Monitoring Online Safety Photography and Images Children potentially at great risk of harm Children Missing from School and Education Female Genital Mutilation Child Criminal Exploitation Child Sexual Exploitation Children who harm others and child-on-child abuse Contextual Safeguarding Domestic Abuse Extended School and Off-Site Arrangements County Lines Private Fostering Homelessness

-Modern Slavery and the National Referral Mechanism Serious violence Safeguarding Pupils who are Vulnerable to Extremism The Extra-Familial Risk Panel

-31 Appendix 1 Flowchart of DBS Checks

-32 Appendix 2 FGM Reporting Flowchart

-34 Appendix 3 Whistleblowing Guidance - What happens next - Further Advice and Support

-36 Appendix 4 Sharing a Concern Form

-38 Appendix 5 Raising and Safeguarding Concern Flowchart

-39 Appendix 6 First Day Calling Flowchart

-40 Appendix 7 Disqualification under the Childcare Act Disqualification criteria
+Modern Slavery and the National Referral Mechanism Serious violence Safeguarding Pupils who are Vulnerable to Extremism The Extra-Familial Risk Panel 34 Appendix 1 Flowchart of DBS Checks 35 Appendix 2 FGM Reporting Flowchart 36 Appendix 3 Whistleblowing Guidance - What happens next - Further Advice and Support 38 Appendix 4 Sharing a Concern Form 40 Appendix 5 Raising and Safeguarding Concern Flowchart 41 Appendix 6 First Day Calling Flowchart 42 Appendix 7 Disqualification under the Childcare Act Disqualification criteria 43 Appendix 8 Child-On-Child Sexual Violence and Sexual Harassment Flowchart 44 Appendix 9 Disqualification under the Childcare Act

-41 Relevant offences and orders

 At our schools, we are committed to creating and maintaining a safe and secure environment for children, staff, volunteers and visitors.
-We promote a climate of vigilance where children and adults will feel confident about sharing any concerns, which they may have about their own safety or the well-being of others.
+We promote a climate of vigilance where children and adults will feel confident about sharing any concerns they may have about their own safety or the well-being of others.